OmarAliKml/Dart_basics/README.md

-This rebo contains alot of dart_basics.
+This rebo contains alot of Dart Basics